-If your form requires a Graduate Advisor signature, we ask that you please leave the Graduate Advisor's signature blank and submit the form to the Graduate Program Coordinator.
-Students should not send the forms directly to the Graduate Advisor.
-Students should obtain the signature of their faculty (research) advisor if they have one.
+Forms requiring the Graduate Advisor's signature should be filed at the ECE Department front desk at 343 WCH during regular business hours.
+If your form requires a Graduate Advisor signature, we ask that you please leave the Graduate Advisor's signature blank.
+To help save both students and the Grad Program Advisor time, our office reviews forms first before the Grad Program Advisor reviews forms in batch.
+If you have any questions about your forms, please contact your Graduate Student Services Advisor.
+Please do not contact the Grad Program Advisor directly about your forms.
+Students should obtain the signature of their faculty (thesis) advisor if they have one.